ugochianoka/QR-component/README.md

 I learnt how to center a div.
 ### Useful resources

-- [Example resource 1](https://www.freecodecamp.org/news/css-vertical-align-how-to-center-a-div-text-or-an-image-example-code/) - This helped me to sentre my div..
+- [Example resource 1](https://www.freecodecamp.org/news/css-vertical-align-how-to-center-a-div-text-or-an-image-example-code/) - This helped me to centre my div.
 I really liked this pattern and will use it going forward.
 ## Author

 - Website - [Ugochi Anoka](https://www.your-site.com)